UVI Cinematic Shades – The Dark Side of the Moon

 There is a very definite ‘sound’ to Cinematic Shades when just used as a stand-alone instrument.
 ProjectSam tends to be more orchestral and vocal, StudioLogic is more experimental and organic, and Spitfire Audio is more detailed focusing on quietness and space.
 Cinematic Shades is darker, heavier and more synthetic.
 It’s the black sheep of the bunch, the weird creepy guy at the party.
 You go to Cinematic Shades if you’re looking for uneasy tension, suspense and spooky drones.

 I don’t think you can call any of them better or worse, just better or worse suited to your project.
 Cinematic Shades is possibly the more leftfield of the bunch and less flexible due to its ominous nature – you definitely wouldn’t hear it on a children’s movie soundtrack…ever.
 Wildlife documentaries or love stories, corporate jingles etc, look elsewhere.
 Stephen King’s next cinematic soundtrack, however – yes, perfect.

 This is a very exciting development in the Falcon expansion range and leaves one considering future releases and how UVI intend to further push the audio boundaries.

-There is some competition out there in this market, Spitfire Audios amazing BT Phobo come to mind, but I think UVI have nailed the interface design.
-It not only looks great but its simple and intuitive to use, something you will never hear being said about BT Phobos.
+There is some competition out there in this market, Spitfire Audios’ amazing BT Phobo come to mind, but I think UVI has nailed the interface design.
+It not only looks great but it’s simple and intuitive to use, something you will never hear being said about BT Phobos.

-A fantastic addition to the ever-growing selection of Falcon expansion packs building on UVI’s rock solid foundations.
+A fantastic addition to the ever-growing selection of Falcon expansion packs building on UVI’s rock-solid foundations.
 If you’re in the market for interesting and creative production sounds, all of the current expansion packs should be on your wishlist.
-Cinematic Shades is targeted more towards sound design and film work, of course, but still has some use in contemporary pop, EDM, prog rock and even symphonic metal or the likes.
+Cinematic Shades is targeted more towards sound design and film work, of course, but still has some use in contemporary pop, EDM, prog rock and even symphonic metal or the like.